DasithEdirisinghe/weaviate_doc/README.md

 }
 ```

 - Additional properties which have applied for the design are based on the result which outputs from the inference model.
-Here [BERT-NER](https://huggingface.co/dslim/bert-base-NER) has used.
+Here [BERT-NER](https://huggingface.co/dslim/bert-base-NER) has used as the inference model.
 This model returns a result as below.
 ``` javascript
 [
   {